Maserati Biturbo

 The Maserati Biturbo is a family of executive grand tourers produced by Italian automobile manufacturer Maserati between 1981 and 1994.
 The original Biturbo was a two-door, four-seater notchback coupé (of somewhat smaller dimensions than the BMW 3 Series of the time) featuring, as the name implies, a two-litre V6 engine with two turbochargers and a luxurious interior.

 The car was designed by Pierangelo Andreani, Chief of Centro Stile Maserati up to 1981, somewhat influenced by the design of the then recent Quattroporte III (penned by Italdesign Giugiaro).

-All Maserati models introduced from the Biturbo's inception in 1981 until 1997 were based on the original Biturbo architecture, including the later grand tourers like the Shamal and Ghibli II.
+All Maserati models introduced from the Biturbo's inception in 1981, until 1997, were based on variants of the original Biturbo architecture, including the later grand tourers like the Shamal and Ghibli II, as well as the 1994 fourth generation Quattroporte, which used an evolved and slightly stretched (to 2.65 m / 104.3 in wheelbase) Biturbo Saloon platform.

 The Barchetta, while of a different layout entirely, used an ultimate version of the Biturbo V6 engine.

 History

 When Alejandro de Tomaso acquired Maserati in 1976, he had ambitious plans for the marque.
 His plan was to combine the prestige of the Maserati brand with a sports car that would be more affordable, replacing the higher-priced models that had traditionally made up the Maserati range, such as the Bora and Khamsin which were developed under Citroën ownership.

 The Biturbo was initially a strong seller and brought Italian prestige to a wide audience, with sales of about 40,000 units.
 Sales figures fell in subsequent years, as the Biturbo developed a reputation for poor quality and reliability.
 De Tomaso used another of his companies, Innocenti, to produce body panels of the car and also to provide final assembly.
-De Tomaso later sold Maserati to Fiat when he suffered losses who grouped the company with their erstwhile rival Ferrari.
+De Tomaso later sold Maserati to Fiat when he suffered losses, who grouped the company with their erstwhile rival Ferrari.

 The Biturbo is ranked number 28 in the BBC book Crap Cars, and in 2007 it was selected as Time's worst car of 1984, although they ranked the Chrysler TC by Maserati as a "greater ignominy".

 The Biturbo competed in the World Touring Car Championship (1987) and the European Touring Car Championship (1988, Marlboro Conquista Team) without any notable success.
 Until the carburetors were replaced with the fuel injection system, they also had serious overheating problems.
 The WTCC cars were then raced in Italian touring championships for the next couple of years, while one car was rallied in Group A specs.